Pandaqi/Pandaqi-Studio/pandaqi-studio/content/hold-my-bear/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Hold my Bear"
-headerTitle: "Play with more skill, or play a different sport altogether, but beware treacherous bears"
 blurb: "Beat your opponents at the Unbearable Games, either by being more skillful ... or changing the sport being played altogether.
 A fast and loose card game for any situation."
-blurbShort: "Beat your opponents at the Unbearable Games, either by being more skillful ... or changing the sport being played altogether."
+# blurb: "Beat your opponents at the Unbearable Games, either by being more skillful ... or changing the sport being played altogether."
 downloadLink: "https://drive.google.com/drive/folders/1JD-LWnPoX3yXfQM8jXdlh4vsZvdMOzQQ"

-color: "brown"

 date: 2024-06-25

 difficulty: "simple"
 genres: ["sports"]
-categories: ["boardgame", "card-game", "standard"]
+categories: ["board-game", "card-game", "standard"]
 tags: ["numbers", "follow", "modular", "hand-management"]
 themes: ["nature", "watercolor", "sports"]